The Dancing Bear of my play, it’s provoked some questions, all around, perhaps even from some of you. As for me, I smile at the creative process. So…

 She stood before me.
 I stood before her.
 We faced each other head up.
 There she was across she stood, in our small room, in her house, these Superstitions.
 We admired each other, it seems for minutes, before she turned away as she pounced in bounds that took her powerfully away.
 She leaped from her rear legs, from a standing position onto her front legs and bounded up the side of Cimarron Peak.
 UP I say, she was bouncing up the shoulder of the Cimarron Mountain as I watched her go, as I heard her breathe, as I heard her breathe, each breath an engine, pardon the analogy.
 Each breath was a bellow transforming her magical energy nourished by her Superstitions into her being, the muscles and frame of a black bear.
 She was a goddess.
 I could hear her rhythmic breathing for 50 yards, and more, before she disappeared over the ridge of the shoulder.
 I was spellbound, freaked out, blissed.

 I made it up to Circlestone that day.
-It’s a pleasant, soft duff walk through the first ponderosas you will find outside the harsh beauty of Sonora.
+It’s a pleasant, soft duff walk through the first ponderosas you will find outside the harsh beauty of the northern Sonora.
 After 5 miles or so, Reavis Creek presents, burbling joyously, and there is plenty of time to take nourish of the surroundings.
 The giant almond is done with its bloom, but there is still some ground fall from the past year in the apple orchard.
-The ranch is quiet in June.
+The tumbledown ranch is quiet in June.
 We set off for the goal, Circlestone.